stevenlriv/homebase-react-mvp/README.md

 # Front-End Homebase
  - Highly under development
  - Version 0.9 MVP Status
+ - Code will need to be refactor in the future from class to hooks

 ## SECURITY TASK
   1. Firebase Database Rules
   2. Restric Google API only to renthomebase.com

 ## PRIORITY TASK
-  1. Develop the first database sketch (use old wanders)
+  1. Develop the first database sketch
   2. Forms Validation With Formik
+	- components/modal/signIn.js

 ## NON-PRIORITY TASK
   1. Body colors and all of fonts need to be changed to #000